hpcleuven/VscDocumentation/source/leuven/superdome_quick_start.rst

 Resource requirements in Superdome
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Supderdome is a partition of a single machine in the cluster.
-You will need to use another syntax in comparision to thinking or genius to reques the resources (-L syntax http://docs.adaptivecomputing.com/9-0-3/MWM/Content/topics/NUMA/-Lresource.htm )
+You will need to use another syntax in comparision to thinking or genius to request the resources (-L syntax http://docs.adaptivecomputing.com/9-0-3/MWM/Content/topics/NUMA/-Lresource.htm ).